bilias/rqwatch/ROADMAP.md

 - Check/Update Views depending on access control

 ## Features bellow are in todo list.
-- Lists for custom fields, like ASN, domain etc.
 - Add score in maps

 ## Features bellow might be implemented